Many pet owners have heard of heartworms and know the importance of getting their pet protected against this potentially fatal parasitic infection.

 If you notice symptoms that cause you to suspect that your pet might be suffering from a heartworm infestation, it is important that you seek the advice of your veterinarian in Miramar Beach, FL as soon as possible.
-This is because prompt diagnosis is essential to prevent too much damage being done to your pet’s health.
+This is because prompt diagnosis is essential to prevent too much damage from being done to your pet’s health.
 The sooner he can be treated, the better the treatment outcome will be.

 Blood tests are used to check dogs for the presence of heartworms.
 This looks for specific heartworm proteins, known as antigens, which female adult heartworms release into the bloodstream.
-However, the earliest that heartworm proteins can be detected in a dog’s bloodstream in approximately 5 months after infection.
+However, the earliest that heartworm proteins can be detected in a dog’s bloodstream is approximately 5 months after infection.

 Unfortunately, there are no specific tests to diagnose heartworms in felines.
-Instead, a variety of general diagnostic tests are performed, including antigen and antibody tests, x-rays and electrocardiographs.
+Instead, a variety of general diagnostic tests are performed, including antigen and antibody tests, x-rays, and electrocardiographs.
 The results of these tests are used to determine whether or not your cat has heartworms.

 If you would like more information about the symptoms of heartworms or parasite prevention in general, our experienced and dedicated team would be happy to schedule you an appointment.
 Please contact our vets in Destin, FL at Barry Veterinary Hospital by calling (850) 837-7072 if you are concerned that your pet may have some symptoms of heartworms.